sernle/c24-api-gettingstarted/readme.md

 All the code and samples used in this section can be downloaded from https://github.com/C24-Technologies/c24-api-gettingstarted

+This document introduces also some of the new features included in the upcoming v4.7 of C24-iO.
+Please contact C24 if you have would like a demonstration of this functionality.

 ## Getting Started

 The Runtime APIs are included in the c24-io-api jar.
 You can either copy it (and its dependencies) from your iO Studio installation or use a dependency manager - for Maven the relevant sections are: